leadr-msu/leadr-msu.github.io/guides/wordpress.md

 WordPress is an incredibly popular content management system.
 What is a content management system?
 It is exactly what the name implies: it is a system that manages content.
 Instead of learning HTML, CSS, JavaScript and other coding languages, all you have to focus on is providing your content within WordPress's system.
 Because WordPress is so popular, there is no shortage of WordPress tutorials accessible online to help you with this goal.
 As such, this guide will provide you with links to some of those resources as well as some specific help on the most common questions we encounter when teaching WordPress in our LEADR Workshops.

-These issues have their own sections below:
+These issues have their own sections below: Comments on Posts

+## Creating a Webpage

 ## Turning Off Comments

 When using WordPress through MSU Domains, the ability for people to comment on your posts is automatically turned off.
 You may however want people to be able to comment on you pages and posts if you are creating more of a bloggy website.
 This section will show you how to enable comments, but be aware of some potential security vulnerabilities by allowing others to contribute content to your site.
 You will also likely be bombarded by automatically generated spam which can get out of hand if your settings and filters are secure enough.
 You will like get spam no matEnabling comments can create enormous security vulnerability, in addition to the inconvenience of having one's site constantly bombarded with automatically-generated spam.

-To do this, go to Settings > Discussion in the Dashboard:
+To get to commenting options, go to Settings > Discussion in the Dashboard:

 <br><img style="border:1px solid black" class="center" src="img/wordpress/nav-settings-discussion.png" width="80%"><br>

-This page has a bunch of options available.
-It is important that the option "Allow people to post comments on new articles" under "Default article settings" is **_unchecked_** and "Comment must be manually approved" under "Before a comment appears" is **_checked_**.
-This will ensure that comments are turned off by default and that, if commenting ends up accidentally turned on at some point on any page, a comment cannot post to the website without one's approval.
+This page has a bunch of options available. "*Allow people to post comments on new articles*" under "*Default article settings*" will allow you to decide you want people to be able to comment.
+If you do allow comments on your posts, then we highly recommend that you check the option that "*Comment must be manually approved*" under "*Before a comment appears*".
+This will ensure that a comment cannot post to the website without your approval.

 <br><img style="border:1px solid black" class="center" src="img/wordpress/settings-discussion.png" width="80%"><br>